SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 library of podcasts on macroeconomics and social issues relevant to our times, loads of politics and brilliant thinkers.
 One of them is Brett Scott (a South African, probably a Bok supporter, but we won't hold that against him aye All Blacks fans).
-His wheelhouse is fintec (the horrors of it) and payments systems, particular cash, and the
+His wheelhouse is fintec (the horrors of it) and payments systems, particularly cash, and the
 [War on Cash (for readers)](https://www.opendemocracy.net/en/opendemocracyuk/war-on-cash/) or if you prefer watching [talks here.](https://www.youtube.com/watch?v=vcE1IiiIV0A)